Important changes to your EU trademark and design rights from 1st January 2021

 Key Contact: Cordelia Payne

-The UK ceasing to be a member of the EU from 1st January 2021 has many effects not least for proprietors of EU registered trademark or design rights.
+The UK ceasing to be a member of the EU from 1 January 2021 has many effects not least for proprietors of EU registered trade mark or design rights.

 Here are some questions and answers to help anyone who has EU registered (or pending) rights.

-What happens after 31 December 2020 if I have a registered EU trademark and/or design?
+What happens if I had a registered EU trademark and/or design before 31 December 2020?

-If you are the proprietor of an EU trademark and/or design right that has been registered before the end of the transition period on 31st December 2020, you will be granted a cloned or comparable UK registration for the same sign/design with the same scope of protection.
+If you are the proprietor of an EU trademark and/or design right that was registered before the end of the transition period on 31 December 2020, you will now have been granted a cloned or comparable UK registration for the same sign/design with the same scope of protection.
 The filing date of the comparable UK right will be the same as that of your EU one on which it is based.
 You will then have two registered rights where you previously had one; a UK right and an EU right, each to maintain and renew in the usual way.

 What do I need to do?

-The creation of the comparable right in the UK is automatic and free of charge.
+The creation of the comparable right in the UK (created from registered EU trademarks or design rights) is automatic and free of charge.
+You will not receive communication to confirm this or a registration certificate.

-However, if you are a UK business that has not commenced trading in the new EU27 member states, in order to maintain your new EU registration, you should seriously consider trading in at least one member state so as to maintain protection.
+If you are a UK business that has not commenced trading in the new EU26 member states, in order to maintain your new EU registration, you should seriously consider trading in at least one member state so as to maintain protection.
 Evidence of trading in the UK will no longer be considered as trading in the EU for the purposes of maintaining EU registered protection.

-What happens if I have a pending EU trademark and/or design?
+What happens if I had a pending EU trademark and/or design on 31 December 2020?

-If your EU trademark or design right application is still pending or subject to deferred publication on 31st December 2020, your rights will not be cloned.
-Your application will continue to registration as normal but will not cover the UK.
+If your EU trademark or design right application was still pending or subject to deferred publication on 31 December 2020, your rights will not be cloned.
+You will not be granted an automatic, comparable UK right.
+Your EU application will continue to registration as normal but will not cover the UK.

 What do I need to do?

 In order to ensure that you are still protected in the UK by creating a comparable right in the UK with the same filing details/date of commencement of protection as your EU application, you will have to file a new, identical, application and incur the associated costs of doing so.
-(We will be offering new and existing clients discounted rates to do this).
-You will have a period of 9 months from 1st January 2021 to do this in order to benefit from backdating the UK application.
+You will have a period of 9 months from 1 January 2021 to do this in order to benefit from back dating the UK application.

 Should you have any queries about the matters raised in this article or any other queries as to your intellectual property rights, please do not hesitate to contact our IP Partner, Cordelia Payne [email protected].